I've tried two different flutes of my own, and several of my teacher's, trying to figure out why I play 20-30 cents flat.

 If your teacher can play your two flutes in tune (with the headjoints pulled out a little --- up to 1/4 inch), then your tuning problems are

 Having the blow hole more than 1/2 covered with the lip causes flatness in pitch in the lower two octaves especially.
+If you also roll the flute inward too much as you play, the pitch will become incredibly flat.

 In general, overcovering the blow hole with the lower lip means that: